3liz/lizmap-web-client/README.md

 The Original Code is [3Liz](https://3liz.com) code.

-You can find help and news by subscribing to the mailing list: https://lists.osgeo.org/mailman/listinfo/lizmap.
+You can find help and news in our discourse: https://discourse.osgeo.org/c/qgis/lizmap/48.

 ## Versions